Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules

 The descriptors discussed above correspond to local MLFF models, where only a certain neighborhood of atoms is considered within a specified cutoff distance.
 Such locality approximation is usually employed in MLFFs to enhance their transferability and applicability for larger systems than the given training set.
 However, as a downside, accounting for long-range interactions requires additional effort.
-ML models should be able to correctly describe i) the nonadditivity of long-range interactions, ii) the strong dependence of such interactions on the environment of interacting objects, and iii) the non-local feedback effects that lead to a multiscale nature of long-range interactions.
+Therefore, some recent MLFF models~\cite{unke2021spookynet, ko2021fourth, Yao2018TensorMol, Grisafi2019incorporating, niblett2021learning, gao2022self, zhang2022deep} have integrated correction terms to account for certain long-range effects (e.g. electrostatics), but long-range electron correlation effects are still not well characterized.
+It is evident that the field of MLFF combined with physical interaction models is rapidly growing and developing, but a definitive solution to the these challenges has not yet been found.
+In general, ML models should be able to correctly describe i) the nonadditivity of long-range interactions, ii) the strong dependence of such interactions on the environment of interacting objects, and iii) the non-local feedback effects that lead to a multiscale nature of long-range interactions.
 Addressing these features requires developing flexible -- and simultaneously accurate and efficient -- MLFFs without employing strictly predefined functional forms for interactions or imposing characteristic length scales.

 Alternatively, one can switch to so-called global descriptors, such as the Coulomb matrix, where all interatomic distances are considered.
 Unfortunately, such global descriptors scale quadratically with system size.
 In addition, reducing the descriptor dimensionality in global models is an unsolved challenge.
 For example, it is evident that most short-range features (e.g. covalent bonds, angles, and torsions) should be preserved when constructing accurate MLFFs.
 In fact, the number of local features scales linearly with the system size.
 In contrast, the number of non-local (long-range) features scales quadratically and a general coarse-graining procedure to systematically reduce non-local features does not exist yet to the best of our knowledge.